David (2013 Hindi film): Filming

 Nambiar noted that Neil Nitin Mukesh's scenes were the most problematic to shoot as a result of the actor's involvement in his other film 3G being shot in Fiji and thus dates were difficult to accommodate Shilpi Shukla did great in the movie to.
 Akarsh Khurana, a theatre actor, who also helped write portions in the film, was also selected to play a major role and shot for scenes in Neil's portion.
 Monica Dogra was chosen to portray the female lead in this segment, being paired opposite Neil Nitin Mukesh.
 Anupama Kumar, who was previously seen in Ishqiya, was one of the few South actors to be recruited to act in the Hindi version; she would play a Pakistani woman of the 1970s which she termed as "very different and exciting".
 The scenes involving Neil's character would start in Canada and finish in Ooty and completed by the end of 2012.
 A five-day shooting was held at the City Hall of Belfast, Northern Ireland, UK in September 2012.
-The film was enticed to Northern Ireland on the back of a trip to India earlier this year by Enterprise Minister Arlene Foster.
-In a collaborative effort between Invest Northern Ireland and Northern Ireland Screen, Indian Production company Getaway Films has received £30,000 funding through the Northern Ireland Screen Fund supported by Invest NI and part funded by the European Regional Development Fund.
-The film was widely supported by the Northern Ireland Screen Initiative.

 Marketing

 Bejoy Nambiar planned an innovative strategy to release the first look of the film on sites such as Twitter and YouTube.
+The trailer of both versions were received very positively all over.

 Music

 The soundtrack of David consists of 15 tracks composed by eight various artists, including Prashant Pillai and Mikey McCleary, who had worked on Nambiar's Shaitan, too, and independent bands Bramfatura, Maatibaani and Modern Mafia.
 Tamil film composer Anirudh Ravichander of "Why This Kolaveri Di" fame, also contributed one song, making his Bollywood debut.

-The track "Kanave Kanave" which was released as the Tamil version of the film's first single on 7 December 2012, sung and composed by Anirudh Ravichander, became popular among its release, and listed on Top 10 Songs in major music charts.
-The full album of the Tamil version was released on 21 December 2012, at a launch event held at the renovated Rani Seethai Hall in Chennai, in attendance of the film cast and crew.
-The film's audio CD was launched at the event.

 The song "Yun Hi Re", which is the Hindi version of "Kanave Kanave" which is composed by Anirudh Ravichander was released as a single on 10 December 2012.
 A new version of the famous traditional Qawwali number "Dama Dam Mast Qalandar" was released on 17 December 2012.